 I thought our running ads could feel more sensitive, it would fit these new, more sensitive lines that Tim had written.

 Tim’s mantra at the time was that we needed thoughts that runners would recognise.

-1. Put the headlines over the heads.
+1. Put the words/thoughts in the heads.

 2. Use montages to suggest the runners are thinking.